-Helicopter carrying Kobe Bryant lacked recommended safety device
+Crash-warning device might not have saved Kobe Bryant helicopter

 “Helicopters are scary machines, but he really knew what he was doing,” said Gary Johnson, vice president of airplane parts manufacturer Ace Clearwater Enterprises, who had flown with Zobayan about 30 times in roughly eight years.
 “I wouldn’t do it unless he was the pilot.”

 Zobayan was chief pilot for the craft’s owner, Island Express Helicopters.
-He also was a flight instructor, had more than 8,000 hours of flight time and had flown Bryant and other celebrities several times before, including Kylie Jenner.
+He also was a flight instructor, had more than 8,000 hours of flight time and had flown Bryant and other celebrities, including Kylie Jenner.

 He even had a bit TV part when he and actor Lorenzo Lamas, a fellow pilot, flew the ex-girlfriend of comedian Andy Dick around in a chopper for an episode of “Celebrity Wife Swap.”

-Island Express has had three previous helicopter crashes since 1985, two of them fatal, according to the NTSB”s accident database.
+Island Express has had three previous helicopter crashes since 1985, two of them fatal, according to the NTSB’’s accident database.
 All involved flights to or from the company’s main destination of Santa Catalina Island, about 20 miles off the Southern California coast.

 In 2008, three people were killed and three injured when an Island Express helicopter was destroyed as it came in for a landing on the island.
 Investigators said the chopper lost power, probably as a result of cracking in turbine blades inside the engine.